aleksandr-vin/gitlab-status/README.md

 ## Notes

-Data is persisted in Docker volumes, check `docker volume` on how to prune.
+1. Data is persisted in Docker volumes, check `docker volume` on how to prune.

+2. Run `docker-compose build` after gut pulls.